 So you think you can tow?
-For our safety tips, read this before you take off on your next RV adventure …
+For our safe towing tips, read this before you take off on your next RV adventure …

 We all want to think we are safe when we’re towing our caravan to that next holiday destination, but the harsh reality is the vast majority of those on the road towing big loads are scarcely qualified to do so.
 The number of caravan roll-overs that feature heavily on social media only seems to strengthen the argument.
 The sad fact is anyone with a car licence can walk into a caravan dealership and drive away with potentially 3500kg in tow, and there’s no prior requirement to demonstrate any capability to do so.

-In the Practical Guide to Modern Towing, we’ve given you lots of great information about how to set up your rig so that it is safe on the road.
-In this chapter, we want to give you some advice and tips on safe towing as well as what to do in an emergency.
+In the past, we’ve given you lots of great information about how to set up your rig so that it is safe on the road.
+In this feature, we want to give you some advice and tips on safe towing as well as what to do in an emergency.
 These are actions that may one day save your life.

 Safe towing starts before you’ve even hitched up.
 In fact, it starts before you’ve handed over your hard-earned cash in exchange for a caravan or tow vehicle.
 Think about how many rigs you’ve seen on the road that simply look wrong.
 The old adage of the tail wagging the dog couldn’t be a more appropriate description of many rigs out there.
 Buying a good, sturdy tow vehicle and matching it to a well-designed trailer will form the basis of a stable rig that is controllable, even if the proverbial hits the fan.